ricakesuma/Optimizing-Inventory-Marketing-Strategy-Kalbe-Nutritionals/README.md

 ## Step-by-Step Analysis:

+### SQL Analysis
+## SQL Analysis Step-by-Step

+The SQL analysis for Kalbe Nutritionals involves conducting exploratory data analysis in PostgreSQL.
+This process focuses on extracting specific insights related to customers and sales.
+Below are the steps outlined for each query:

+1. **Query - Average Age by Marital Status**:
+   - **Objective**: Determine the average age of customers segmented by their marital status.
+   - **Approach**:
+     - Select the `Marital Status` and `Age` columns from the customer table.
+     - Group the data by `Marital Status`.
+     - Calculate the average age for each marital status group.
+   - **Expected Outcome**: This query will provide insights into the age distribution across different marital statuses, aiding in understanding the demographic profile of customers.

+2. **Query - Average Age by Gender**:
+   - **Objective**: Ascertain the average age of customers based on gender.
+   - **Approach**:
+     - Select the `Gender` and `Age` columns from the customer table.
+     - Group the data by `Gender`.
+     - Compute the average age for each gender.
+   - **Expected Outcome**: This analysis will highlight any age differences between genders, which can be useful for targeted marketing and product development.

+3. **Query - Store with Highest Total Quantity**:
+   - **Objective**: Identify the store with the highest total quantity of products sold.
+   - **Approach**:
+     - Join the store and transaction tables on the relevant keys.
+     - Sum the `Quantity` sold for each store.
+     - Order the results in descending order and select the top store.
+   - **Expected Outcome**: This will reveal the store with the highest sales volume, providing insights into regional performance or store effectiveness.

+4. **Query - Best-Selling Product by Total Amount**:
+   - **Objective**: Determine the best-selling product based on the total amount sold.
+   - **Approach**:
+     - Join the product and transaction tables.
+     - Calculate the total amount for each product (possibly by multiplying the quantity sold by the product's price).
+     - Order the results in descending order to find the product with the highest total sales amount.
+   - **Expected Outcome**: Identifying the top-selling product will help understand consumer preferences and could influence inventory and marketing strategies.

+### Python Analysis
 1. **Data Loading and Preliminary Checks**:
    - Essential libraries such as pandas, numpy, matplotlib, and sklearn were imported to facilitate data handling and visualization.
    - The datasets for customers, products, stores, and transactions were loaded, setting the stage for a comprehensive analysis.